-This cult series of three films get progressively darker but the first is the least creepy.
+These cult films get progressively darker but the first is the least creepy and has the most wry humour.
 How would you help your sister if she were slowly turning into a teenage werewolf?
 Nothing like Teenwolf I assure you.

-Kinda creepy with some unexpected twists but a lot of expected one’s as well to be honest.
+Kinda creepy with a few unexpected twists but a lot of expected one’s as well to be honest.

 So if you ran over your other half with your car you’d naturally turn to the occult to bring them back right?